-The number of domestic relations conciliation cases, which marked a record high in the previous year, slightly dropped in 2013 (about a 1.6% decrease from the previous year), but still remains high.
-Similar to domestic relations adjudication cases, the number of such cases as share of expenses arising from marriage (increasing by about 2.1 times over the past ten years), measures relating to child custody (increasing by about 1.4 times over the past ten years) and division of estate (increasing by about 1.3 times over the past ten years) have been substantially increasing recently.
+The number of domestic relations conciliation cases in 2022 dropped from the record high in 2012 (with 141,802 cases), but still remains high.
+By type of case, the number of cases has been increasing for sharing of expenses arising from marriage (increasing about 1.2-fold over the past ten years) and division of estate (increasing about 1.1-fold over the past ten years), among others.

-Table 3 Annual Comparison of Numbers of Newly Received Conciliation Cases
+Table 3 Annual Comparison of Numbers of Filed Conciliation Cases